-Interfund transfers for the year ended December 31, 2016, consisted of the following:
+Interfund transfers for the year ended December 31, 2018, consisted of the following:

-Transfers to: Transfers from: General Fund Total Nonmajor Governmental Funds \$273,902 \$273,902 Total \$273,902 \$273,902
+- Transfers from: Nonmajor Transfers to: General Fund Governmental Funds Total General Nonmajor Governmental Funds \$ 714,861 \$361,000 \$ 361,000 714,861 Total \$714,861 \$361,000 \$1,075,861

 Transfers are used to move unrestricted revenues collected in various funds to finance various programs accounted for in other funds in accordance with budgetary authorizations and to return money to the fund from which it was originally provided, once a project is completed.
-Transfers from the General Fund to the E-911 Special Revenue Fund were to fund E-911 salaries and related expenses in the E-911 Special Revenue Fund.
-Transfers from the General Fund to the Hawkinsville-Pulaski County Recreation Department Fund were to provide operating monies for the Recreation Department.
+Transfers from the General Fund to the E-911 Special Revenue Fund and to the Hawkinsville-Pulaski County Recreation Department Fund were to reflect General Fund expenditures for E-911 and Recreation Department payroll and accounts payable.
+Transfers from the E-911 Special Revenue Fund and the Hawkinsville-Pulaski County Recreation Department Fund to the General Fund were to reimburse the General Fund for salaries and accounts payable expenditures paid by the General Fund.